push-based/cpu-prof/packages/cpu-prof/README.md

 Collects CPU profiles from a Node.js process.
 It will handle the profiling arguments so you don't need to think about the order.
 Intuitive error messages as well as actionable feedback on how to fix the issue.
 All profiles end up in the same folder independent of the CWD.
-In addition it prints the enriched command to the terminal for to have the plain command visible.
+In addition, it prints the enriched command to the terminal for to have the plain command visible.

 **Options:**
 | Option | Type | Default | Description |